theJayTea/WritingTools/README.md

 - 🆕 **Themes & Dark Mode**: Choose between **2 themes**: a blurry gradient theme and a plain theme that resembles the Windows + V pop-up!
 Also has full **dark mode support**.
 - **Customizable**: Set your own hotkey for quick access.

+Writing Tools has been featured on [Beebom](https://beebom.com/high-schooler-app-brings-apple-inteligence-writing-tools-windows/), [XDA](https://www.xda-developers.com/windows-pc-can-now-deliver-instant-free-writing-help-across-all-apps/), and [more](https://www.neowin.net/news/this-small-app-brings-some-apple-intelligence-features-to-windows/)!

 ## ✨ Features

 - **Proofread**: The smartest grammar and spelling corrector.
 Sorry not sorry, Grammarly Premium.